 Visit the Missions

-In 2011, the San Antonio River Walk was extended again, this time to the south of the city where you will find the San Antonio’s Missions National Historical Park.
+In 2011, the San Antonio River Walk was extended again, this time to the south of the city where you will find San Antonio’s Missions National Historical Park.

-This park consists of four Mission buildings, which along with the more famous Alamo Mission in downtown San Antonio, form a UNESCO world heritage site.
+This park consists of four Mission buildings, which along with the more famous Alamo Mission in downtown San Antonio, form a UNESCO World Heritage Site.

-Whilst many visitors take the time to visit the Alamo, which is just a couple of minutes walk from the downtown section of the River Walk, far fewer head south to the Mission reach stretch of the River Walk.
+Whilst many visitors take the time to visit the Alamo, which is just a couple of minutes walk from the downtown section of the River Walk, far fewer head south to the Mission Reach stretch of the River Walk.

 This is a shame, as this stretch has a much more relaxed vibe, with a more natural feel and the option for cycling and kayaking.